-5(a)(i) State Environmental Planning Policy No 55 - Remediation of Land
+5(a)(i) State Environmental Planning Policy No 55-Remediation of Land

 State Environmental Planning Policy No. 55 - Remediation of Land (SEPP 55) provides planning guidelines for remediation of contaminated land.
 MDCP 2011 provides controls and guidelines for remediation works.
-SEPP 55 requires the consent authority to be satisfied that the site is, or can be made, suitable for the proposed use.
+SEPP 55 requires the consent authority to be satisfied that the site is, or can be made, suitable for the proposed use prior to the granting of consent.